-A bit closer to home, I did a one-night sit for a couple in my hometown, Brisbane, and I’ll be looking after their cat again this weekend.
+A bit closer to home, I did a one-night sit for a couple in my hometown.
+I’ll be looking after their cat again this weekend.
 They’ve got a lovely, spacious garden for an inner city property.
-The only downside to this place is when you open a window… Your neighbour’s property seems like it’s less than a metre away.
+The only downside to this place is your neighbour’s property seems like it’s less than a metre away.
 Their Ragdoll, Kush Kush, is another memorable character.

 I looked after my friends’ cat for a week in September while they holidayed in Sri Lanka.
 My friends’ neighbourhood is another good one.
 Yeerongpilly.
-Lots of good food options.
-They live right near the train line and it’s about 15 minutes from the Brisbane CBD.
 Their cat previously belonged to an old manager of mine and they took him on at the beginning of the year.

 Then just the other day I saw an ad for a sit in Savannah, Georgia.
 Savannah’s a city I’ve recently become interested in and the sit would’ve seen me celebrate Halloween in the US.
 This is still something I’m keen to do, but it won’t be this year.
 While waiting to hear back about the Savannah sit, I saw an ad on Aussie House Sitters for a sit in Launceston, Tasmania.
 I’ve been wanting to go back to Tasmania for quite a while and I’ll often search my usual sites for Hobart sits.
 While it’s not Hobart, Launceston will be somewhere new to explore.
 I spoke with the homeowner a day or two after responding to her ad, and she said she’d love to have me.
 She told me she’s used a live-in sitter before and loves the idea of being able to offer her home to someone in exchange for cat care.
 For anyone who’s looking to get a house sit in Australia, Aussie House Sitters seems to have more Australian listings than all the other sites combined.